 River Valley Community Golf Course

 Wildcats can hit the course during the academic year just by flashing their school ID.
 That’s right!
 Enjoy the 9-hole golf course with watered greens or play the 18-hole disk golf course at no charge.
 Grab a group of friends and make some memories!
-There are times when the course is closed to member league play and tournaments, so be sure to check on availability.
+There are times when the course is closed to member league play and tournaments, so be sure to check on availability by calling or checking their website.

 Lewis Street Playhouse